j0n4th4n-iOS/FeedTest/README.md

 	•	The layered separation follows the principles of a clean architecture (Presentation, Domain, Data, Mock).
 	•	The network service layer is in place, but currently connected to static data.
 It’s ready to integrate with a real backend API.
 	•	Define a design system (typography, spacing, colors, etc.) to extract reusable styles and improve UI consistency across the app.
+  • The like action is currently handled directly by mutating the state in memory.
+Ideally, it should use the updatePost function from the CRUD implementation to ensure local persistence.
  AND MORE ...